ceva24/keypress-timer/README.md

-# keypress-timer
+# Keypress Timer

+## Description

-A simple page that measures tie between keypresses.
+A simple page that measures time between keypresses.

+I needed this feature for some readings as part of another project and figured I'd upload this too.